unblu/sdk-android/Readme.md

-# Unblu Android mobile SDK Package
+# Unblu Android mobile SDK

 The Unblu Android mobile SDK serves as a way to integrate the Unblu platform into native Android apps.